karnalta/KNPowerManager/README.md

 - Manageable from a basic WebUI or a RESTful API style.
 - Get power consumption of each computer.
 - Get power state of each computer.
-- Hard resetting the PSU.
+- Hard resetting the PSU of a computer.
-- Press the power button.
+- Press the power button of a computer.
-- Press the reset button.
+- Press the reset button of a computer.
+- Allow to schedule the above operations for each computer.
+- Maximum 8 computers can be controlled.